Nature in the City

 SEE-Change nature-based projects

-Since 2008, SEE-Change members have been involved in a range of projects that enhance open space and urban waterways, provide food security, community education and connectedness such as the:
+Since 2008, SEE-Change members have been involved in a range of nature based projects that enhance open space and urban waterways, provide food security, community education and connectedness such as the:

 - City Farm, Turner (The former SEE-Change Executive Officer and other SEE-Change members were active in establishing this site)